 CM: Luis del Sol (Spain)

 Luis del Sol started with Real Betis.
 In 1960, he joined Real Madrid, winning five major titles with the latter side, and earning several Ballon d'Or nominations.
-In the 1962, del Sol signed for Juventus, becoming the club's first ever Spanish player; he was assigned the club's number 10 shirt in 1965, following Omar Sívori's departure to Napoli, and made a total of 292 outings in eight seasons.
-Del Sol represented Spain at the 1962 and 1966 World Cups and was also part of the championship-winning squad at the 1964 European Nations' Cup,
+In the 1962, he signed for Juventus, becoming the club's first ever Spanish player.
+He made a total of 292 outings in eight seasons.
+Del Sol represented Spain at the 1962 and 1966 World Cups and was also part of the championship-winning squad at the 1964 European Nations' Cup.

 RW/FW: Amancio Amaro (Spain)